Basics on positively multiplicative graphs and algebras: Positively multiplicative graph

 whose minimal polynomial has degree $4$. \end{example}

-\begin{example} In general, if we define a matrix $\Gamma$ as above starting from the algebra $\mathcal{A}$ of complex characters of a finite group $G$ and its basis $\mathfrak{B}$ of irreducible characters, it is known that the graph $\Gamma$ will be strongly connected if and only if the character $s$ in (\ref{generator_s}) is that of a faithful representation of $G$. \end{example}
+In general, if we define a graph $\Gamma$ as in the example above starting from the algebra $\mathcal{A}$ of complex characters of a finite group $G$ and its basis $\mB$ of irreducible characters, it is known that the graph $\Gamma$ will be strongly connected if and only if the character $s$ in (\ref{generator_s}) is the character of a faithful representation.